zhurui1322/Angular-Login-Register-message-project/README.md

 # Angular-Login-Register-message-project
-Use Angular1.6 to implement a simple login-register-message system all the data will store in your web browser local storage.
+Use Angular1.6 to implement a simple (SPA)login-register-message system all the data will store in your web browser local storage.